 The Hollow Tree Trail climbs gently at first, then more steeply, though a large ravine.
 At first the tanoak is so dense that you can't really see many redwoods, but as the trail climbs the woods gradually become more arid-looking; as a result they become more open.
 The redwoods are unusually sparse, and the large spaces between them are mostly filled with tanoak.
 There are none of the usual dense huckleberry shrubs; in fact there's no groundcover; instead, the ground is littered with fallen light-brown tanoak leaves.
 A few pretty good-sized redwoods keep the scenery interesting, but most of the redwoods are small to mid-sized.
 Most of the trees along the upper half of the trail have been blackened by a forest fire, and there are a few short stretches where the redwoods have been logged.
 It's an unusual look for an old growth redwood grove, but it's pretty scenic in its own way.

 The creek disappears and the old-growth redwoods give way to logged forest just before the intersection with the Lane-Sunset Rim Trail.
 Go left, staying on the Hollow Tree Trail, to climb up to Middle Ridge Fire Road.
 Although it isn't overgrown, the trail can be very faint in this area.

 Reaching the fire road, the trail briefly breaks out of the forest into warm sunshine, and there are some views of the surrounding hills.
 It's a nice break from the woods.
 Middle Ridge Fire Road then descends steeply through old-growth redwoods, offering a few views over the Opal Creek watershed.

-The Meteor Trail continues this steep descent, entering a dark, narrow, and lushly-wooded ravine.
+The Meteor Trail continues this steep descent, plunging into a dark, narrow, and lushly-wooded ravine.
 This trail is the best part of the hike and is by far the most scenic of the many trails on the eastern slope of Middle Ridge.
 The redwoods are larger and more densely-packed than on the Hollow Tree Trail, and the ground is covered with a thick mat of very dark brown decaying redwood needles.